-Nuisance vehicles on private property are handled by Vector/Nuisance (3535).
+Nuisance vehicles on private property are handled by Residential 286-2268.
 Vehicles in the public way (streets & alleys) are handled by the Police Department.

 The exterior of the building must be maintained in a good state of repair.
 Vacant buildings are not illegal but they must be secure, yard maintained (Snow and Grass removal) and registered.